 Where Do I Find Yurts??

 Now, this may vary from place to place but most times the state parks will have Yurts for rent in the PNW.
-Some places though it can be as much as a hotel so be sure to shop around a lot.
+In some places, though it can be as much as a hotel so be sure to shop around a lot.
 Smaller campgrounds are starting to have them as well so it’s fun to find new campgrounds that have them.

 What Is In The Yurt?